-Name Title Name Stephen Trundle President, Chief Executive Officer and Director Steve Valenzuela Chief Financial Officer Jeffrey Bedell Chief Strategy and Innovation Officer David Hutz Chief Systems Architect Daniel Kerzner Chief Product Officer Jean-Paul Martin Chief Technology Officer and Co-Founder Daniel Ramos Senior Vice President of Corporate Development and Corporate Secretary
+Name Title Stephen Trundle President, Chief Executive Officer and Director Steve Valenzuela Chief Financial Officer Jeffrey Bedell Chief Strategy and Innovation Officer Daniel Kerzner Chief Product Officer Daniel Ramos Senior Vice President of Corporate Development and Corporate Secretary

 Stephen Trundle.
-Biographical information for Mr. Trundle is presented above under the caption "Class III Directors Continuing in Office Until the 2021 Annual Meeting of Stockholders."
+Biographical information for Mr. Trundle is presented above under the caption "Nominees for Election as a Class III Director for a Three-Year Term Expiring at the 2024 Annual Meeting of Stockholders."

-Steve Valenzuela, age 61, has served as our Chief Financial Officer since November 2016.
+Steve Valenzuela, age 63, has served as our Chief Financial Officer since November 2016.
 Prior to joining us, Mr. Valenzuela served as the Chief Financial Officer of SugarCRM, a customer relationship management software company, from January 2015 to November 2016.
 From October 2013 to December 2014, he served as the Chief Financial Officer of Apigee Corporation, a software provider subsequently acquired by Google.
 Prior to this, Mr. Valenzuela served as the Chief Financial Officer of Zenprise, a mobile device management software company, from April 2011 to December 2012, and then as a result of Citrix's acquisition of Zenprise in January 2013, as the Vice President of Finance and Operations for the Mobile Platforms Group of Citrix from January 2013 to October 2013.
 Mr. Valenzuela holds a B.S. degree in accounting from San Jose State University and an M.B.A. from Santa Clara University.

-Jeffrey Bedell, age 49, has served as our Chief Strategy and Innovation Officer since April 2013.
+Jeffrey Bedell, age 52, has served as Our Chief Strategy and Innovation Officer since April 2013.
 Mr. Bedell served as Chief Technology Officer at MicroStrategy Incorporated from 2001 to October 2012 as well as Executive Vice President of Technology from 2007 to March 2013.
 Mr. Bedell holds a B.A. in Religion from Dartmouth College.